 What does it really mean to be multilingual, and what are the opportunities and challenges of multilingualism for individuals and society?

-The Multilingualism: Empowering Individuals, Transforming Societies (MEITS) project aims to provide answers to these questions and so change attitudes towards multilingualism and multiculturalism throughout society and amongst key policy-makers.
+The Multilingualism: Empowering Individuals, Transforming Societies (MEITS) project aimed to provide answers to these questions and so help change attitudes towards multilingualism and multiculturalism throughout society and amongst key policy-makers.

 University Park Nottingham, NG7 2RD

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs